 The percentage change of your assessment will generally be close to the assessment change of other properties located in your study group.
 However, in many of the City's residential areas, especially where there are a variety of building sizes, styles and quality, assessment changes may fall within a range of percentages.
 Reasons for this include cases where properties have received improvements over the past year that would cause the assessment to change at a different percentage rate.
 Also, staff appraisers physically inspect a number of neighborhoods each year and occasionally make adjustments to property data based on what they observe during the course of their inspections.

-Assessment changes in Alexandria as of January 1, 2012 are comparable to those in the neighboring jurisdictions of Northern Virginia.
-Assessments in these jurisdictions also reflect sales prices seen in the real estate market during calendar year 2011.
+Each jurisdiction is unique, but surprisingly enough, assessment changes in Alexandria as of January 1, 2021 are comparable to those in the neighboring jurisdictions of Northern Virginia.
+Assessments in these jurisdictions are also based on the sales that occurred during calendar year 2020.

 Newspapers often publish sales data in a summary format for large areas, such as by zip code, by city or by county.
 This information can show general trends in the market.
 However, these trends should not be compared to the percentage change in your January 1 assessed value.
 One reason for this is that the time period can fluctuate for the reporting of the data.
 The assessment office primarily relies on sales during the past calendar year within precise areas and of properties that are more similar in nature to your property.
 In addition, data reported by the sources noted above are typically averages, which imply a range of percentage change.